MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 Another option is enabling [Azure Monitor Network Insights](/azure/azure-monitor/insights/network-insights-overview).

-Enable Azure Defender plans as they apply to various components of the CDE.
-For example, if Azure SQL is used to store CHD, then [Azure Defender for SQL](/azure/security-center/defender-for-sql-introduction) will make sure that data layer intrusions are detected.
+Enable Microsoft Defender plans as they apply to various components of the CDE.
+For example, if Azure SQL is used to store CHD, then [Microsoft Defender for SQL](/azure/security-center/defender-for-sql-introduction) will make sure that data layer intrusions are detected.

-Also, detect anomalies in traffic patterns by connecting NSG flow logs into a centralized SIEM solution, such as Azure Sentinel.
+Also, detect anomalies in traffic patterns by connecting NSG flow logs into a centralized SIEM solution, such as Microsoft Sentinel.
 In this reference implementation, logs are in append-only mode, which minimizes the change tracking on audit logs.
 However, all logs that are sent to external sinks for long-term storage must not be modified.
 They must follow the write-once/read-many approach.
 Make sure the file integrity monitoring (FIM) solution covers those external entities to detect changes.

 ## Requirement 11.5